Skip to Main Content

 The Asian Valley is a quiet meditative space.
 Eastern towhees can be heard behind the bamboo forest.
 Photo Credit: Lisa Mease/DWR

-Butterfly and moth enthusiasts will want to come back again and again especially during the annual A Million Blooms annual showcase of spring blossoms, which attract large numbers of wild pollinators.
-Butterflies LIVE! is a must-see for anyone, not just lepidopterists (a person who studies butterflies).
+Butterfly and moth enthusiasts will want to come back again and again especially during A Million Blooms, the annual showcase of spring blossoms, which attract large numbers of wild pollinators.
+Butterflies LIVE! is a must-see for anyone, not just lepidopterists (people who studies butterflies).
 Tropical and native species fly freely around visitors in a special room of the Conservatory’s North Wing.
 New butterflies are released daily so no two visits are the same.

 There's no need to travel to Mexico to see a common (or blue) morpho and many other beautiful butterflies and moths during Butterflies LIVE!
 Photo Credit: Lisa Mease